hashkat/hashkat/docs/directory.md

 ## DATA_vs_TIME

 File created when running a network simulation.
-Details the length of simulated time that has occurred in simulated minutes, the number of agents that are present, the number of follows, tweets, retweets, and unfollows that have occurred, the cumulative rate function, and the length of real time that had passed in seconds at various points in the network simulation.
+Details the length of simulated time that has occurred in simulated minutes, the number of agents that are present, the number of follows, tweets, retweets, and unfollows that have occurred, the cumulative rate function, and the length of real time that has passed in seconds at various points in the network simulation.

 ## DEFAULT.yaml